 - There are approximately 300 islands.

 Nature is close to everybody, and this strength of Helsinki will be retained – the city is developed and built with a high regard for nature.

 Every resident of Helsinki lives less than 10 kilometres from the seashore

 The closeness of the sea strongly characterizes the city, and it is one of the great attractions of Helsinki.

-Helsinki has drawn up a maritime strategy to develop the city’s maritime recreational opportunities and tourist services, with due respect to the interests of residents, visitors and entrepreneurs.
+Helsinki has drawn up a maritime strategy to develop the city’s maritime recreational opportunities and tourist services, with due respect to the interests of residents, visitors and entrepreneurs as well as to the responsible and sustainable use of maritime nature.
 The strategy seeks to improve the ease of access to Helsinki’s seaside destinations, to improve services on islands and to develop sea-themed events.